JulianBiancardi/Cuphead/README.md

   - Sprites: The artwork used in this project is from https://www.spriters-resource.com/pc_computer/cupheaddontdealwiththedevil/.

-  - Music: The music samples used for educational purposes are sourced from Royalty-Free Music Library.
+  - Music: The music samples used for educational purposes are sourced from https://drive.google.com/drive/u/1/folders/0B6WoEC7gbB6sU21Fd0lucDVuWTg?resourcekey=0-B-_vlHZgTaGlMI2ptNnpvQ.

 # Legal Disclaimer